 Research other scholarship options on our main list at http://ksu.studioabroad.com/?go=scholarships

 Benjamin A. Gilman Scholarship

 Do you receive a Pell Grant?
 If so, be sure to consider the Benjamin A. Gilman Scholarship!
 This program is nationally competitive, but many K-State students have received it before!
+There are two application cycles for this scholarship.
+Summer early applications are due the first Tuesday of October; the Summer regular application deadline is first Tuesday of March.
 Find more information and begin the campus pre-application at http://ksu.studioabroad.com/index.cfm?FuseAction=Programs.ViewProgram&Program_ID=11825

 Serena Croce is the Kansas State University in Italy bilingual Program Director.
 She received her Master’s degree in Conservation of Cultural Heritages from the University of Viterbo, Italy, and has a specialization in Classical Archaeology.
 She took advanced courses in Higher Education within the European Social Fund's “Lifelong Learning Programme” and specialized at University for Foreigners in Siena in teaching Italian as a second language.
 As Program Director her role is to establish and maintain a student environment that supports learning, provides a strong sense of community, and promotes student growth through active interaction with local Italians.
 She researches and organizes field trips, tours, cultural activities, housing, and accommodation; handles daily inquiries from students as well as faculty; and provides all participants them with a 24/7 support during the entire program.
 She also teaches an Italian language and culture class of her own.
 Serena is married to Stefano Rellini and has one daughter, Cecilia, and one son, Filippo.

 Here is a list of students who have previously participated on the KSU in Italy program.
 Feel free to contact these students if you have any questions specifically about this program.